stac47/stac47.github.io/_posts/2018-03-01-understanding-relocation-elf.markdown

 000000000022  000900000002 R_X86_64_PC32     0000000000000007 doNothing - 4
 ```

+(On recent versions of GCC, the relocation type has changed to R_X86_64_PLT32
+on `x86_64`.
+This is due to the  [commit][binutils_reloc_commit].
+This does not
+change anything for static linkage explanation and mentioning the PLT now would
+be confusing: go to the dynamic link paragraph to know more about the PLT)

 What this says to the link editor is: "Be careful, what is at offset 22 has to
 be replaced by an address that can be calculated in the way described by the
 relocation type X86_64_PC32.
 For such a calculation, you can use the